 Active Directory, Microsoft, Windows, and Windows Vista are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 AIX and IBM are registered trademarks of IBM Corporation.
 Brocade is a trademark of Brocade Communication Systems, Inc. AMD, AMD Athlon, and AMD Opteron are trademarks of Advanced Micro Devices, Inc. Apple, Leopard, Mac, Mac OS, Power Mac, Tiger, and Xserve are registered trademarks of Apple Inc. LSI Logic is a trademark or registered trademark of LSI Corporation.
 InstallShield is a registered trademark of InstallShield Software Corporation in the United States and/or other countries.
 Intel, Intel Xeon, Itanium, and Pentium are registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
-Legato NetWorker is a registered trademark of Legato Systems, Inc. Linux is a registered trademark of Linus Torvalds in several countries.
+Legato NetWorker is a registered trademark of Linus Torvalds in the U.S. and other countries.
 Norton Ghost is a trademark of Symantec Corporation.
-Novell is a registered trademark, and SUSE is a trademark of Novell, Inc. in the United States and other countries.
+Novell and SUSE are registered trademarks of Novell, Inc. in the United States and other countries.
 OpenLDAP is a registered trademark of OpenLDAP Foundation.
 Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
 SANsurfer and QLogic are registered trademarks of QLogic Corporation.
-Solaris and Sun are trademarks or registered trademarks of Sun Microsystems, Inc. or its subsidiaries in the United States and other countries.
 UNIX and the X device are registered trademarks of The Open Group in the United States and other countries.
 All other trademarks mentioned herein are the property of their respective owners.

-The lsof command is written by Victor A. Abell and is copyright of Purdue Research Foundation.
+The 1sof command is written by Victor A. Abell and is copyright of Purdue Research Foundation.